Posted: Monday October 16, 2017

 Whether for small shops or large industrial and offices buildings, leases between landlords and tenants impose obligations on each party for the repair, maintenance and decoration of the property.

 Interim schedules of dilapidations can be produced during the term.
 They may be served by a landlord or tenant, seeking to ensure the other party complies with the lease.
-As a tenant this may manifest in a landlord not maintaining common parts, external areas or the structure.
-As a landlord there may be a tenant who is not keeping a property in repair, which could affect the long term value of the property.
+As a tenant, this may manifest in a landlord not maintaining common parts, external areas or the structure.
+As a landlord, there may be a tenant who is not keeping a property in repair, which could affect the long term value of the property.

 Dilapidations claims can be reduced by having schedules of condition completed prior to the lease, so as to limit the liability.
 If you are a landlord or a tenant in need of a dilapidation survey, we can help to ensure you are not disadvantaged.

 If you require our services, please contact our friendly team today on 0161 292 7085.